ibm-cloud-docs/watsonxdata/hms_credentials.md

 ## Prerequisites
 {: #hms-preq}

-{{site.data.keyword.lakehouse_full}} uses the 4.0.0-alpha-2 version of HMS and you must have the support thrift protocol jar to ensure compatibility.
+{{site.data.keyword.lakehouse_full}} uses the 4.0.0-alpha-2 version of MDS and you must have the support thrift protocol jar to ensure compatibility.

 ## Getting the HMS endpoint